 Hot water tanks are actually made up of three layers.
 The outside layer or ‘jacket’ is made of steel and inside it is a pressure-tested water tank surrounded by a layer of fibreglass insulation.
 To make hot water tanks retain more heat, some people will add another layer of insulation on the outside of the tank, for a total of four layers.

 [Tweet “The average hot water tank is 40-50 gallons.
 Go tankless if you need more. #plumbing #tips”]

 The Dip Tube

 ‘Dip Tube’ kind of sounds like the name of a fun waterslide, but it’s really just a plastic pipe that brings water from the cold water inlet down to the bottom of the tank where it can be heated.
 When the water warms up, it rises to the top, ready to flow out of the hot water discharge pipe.

 The Anode Rod

 An anode rod is an anti-corrosion device.
-Like the name suggests, it is a rod shaped piece of aluminium, zinc, and/or magnesium pipe that hangs from the top of the tank.
+As the name suggests, it is a rod-shaped piece of aluminum, zinc, and/or magnesium pipe that hangs from the top of the tank.